 Sources:

 This is a developing story.
-Boxing Insider will provide updates as more information becomes available.
+Boxing Insider will provide updates as new information emerges.